aopell/SchoologyPlus/README.md

   - Assignments show score and grade category
   - PDF files show previews and number of pages
 ### Miscellaneous Interface Improvements
-- Added a "Grades" link to the navigation bar for easy access from any page
+- Adds a "Grades" link to the navigation bar for easy access from any page
-- Added a button to quickly jump to archived courses in the Courses drop-down list*
+- Adds a button to quickly jump to archived courses in the Courses drop-down list*
-- Extended the length of the Courses drop-down list so there is no longer a scroll bar
+- Extends the length of the Courses drop-down list so there is no longer a scroll bar

 ## Grades Page Improvements
 ### Miscellaneous Grades Page Improvements